-IV.
+- IV.
 If any false statement is knowingly made in any statement under oath which may be required by the provisions of this title or by the commission, the person making the same shall be deemed guilty of perjury.
-The making of any such false statement in any such application or in any such accompanying statements, whether made with or without the knowledge or consent of the applicant, shall, in the discretion of the commission, constitute sufficient cause for the revocation of the license.

-V. The commission shall adopt by rule under RSA 541-A a formal enforcement policy for licensees under its jurisdiction.
-This policy shall specify the disciplinary action, to include, but not limited to, a schedule of fines as are authorized by this chapter for violations of statutory requirements, which the commission shall take for violations of various laws under its jurisdiction.
+The making of any such false statement in any such application or in any such accompanying statements, whether made with or without the knowledge or consent of the applicant, shall, in the discretion of the commission, constitute sufficient cause for the revocation of the license. - V. The commission shall adopt by rule under RSA 541-A a formal enforcement policy for licensees under its jurisdiction.
+This policy shall specify the disciplinary action, to include but not limited to a schedule of fines as are authorized by this chapter for violations of statutory requirements, which the commission shall take for violations of various laws under its jurisdiction.
 The enforcement policy shall also specify mitigating and aggravating factors which the commission shall consider in determining penalties for specific actions.
-Such enforcement policy shall authorize:

-(a) Cannabis cultivation facilities to continue to cultivate, prepare, and package, but not purchase, transfer, or sell cannabis and cannabis products during a suspension or a license revocation, until such time as there is a final determination that the license be revoked for which no appeal is available; and

-36 (b) Authorize cannabis product manufacturing facilities, limited manufacturers, 37 cannabis testing facilities, and cannabis retail outlets to possess existing cannabis inventory, but not

-1 acquire additional cannabis, or dispense, transfer, or sell cannabis during a suspension or a license $\mathbf{2}$ revocation until such time as there is a final determination that the license be revoked for which no 3 appeal is available.

-4 VI.(a) In applying its enforcement policy, the liquor commission shall establish and enforce specific determinate penalties for specific offenses.
-The commission shall not apply penalties such as $\mathbf{5}$ 6 license suspensions for indefinite periods of time.

-7In addition to RSA 541-A:30, III, the commission may suspend, for a period (b) 8 designated in rules, without a hearing, any license issued under the provisions of this title, if a risk 9 to public health, safety, or welfare constitutes an emergency requiring such suspension.
-Any such 10 suspension shall notify such persons designated in rules within 24 hours.

-318-F:8 Cannabis Advisory Board.
+Such enforcement policy shall authorize: - (a) Cannabis cultivation facilities to continue to cultivate, prepare, and package, but not purchase, transfer, or sell cannabis and cannabis products during a suspension or a license revocation, until such time as there is a final determination that the license be revoked for which no appeal is available; and - (b) Authorize cannabis product manufacturing facilities, limited manufacturers, cannabis testing facilities, and cannabis retail outlets to possess existing cannabis inventory, but not acquire additional cannabis, or dispense, transfer, or sell cannabis during a suspension or a license revocation until such time as there is a final determination that the license be revoked for which no appeal is available. - VI.(a) In applying its enforcement policy, the liquor commission shall establish and enforce specific determinate penalties for specific offenses.
+The commission shall not apply penalties such as license suspensions for indefinite periods of time. - (b) In addition to RSA 541-A:30, III, the commission may suspend, for a period designated in rules, without a hearing, any license issued under the provisions of this title, if a risk to public health, safety, or welfare constitutes an emergency requiring such suspension.
+Any such suspension shall notify such persons designated in rules within 24 hours. - VII.
+The commission may transfer funds within and among all accounting units within the commission's operating budget and to create accounting units and expenditure classes as required and as the commissioner deems necessary and appropriate to address present or projected budget deficits, or to respond to changes in federal law, regulations, or programs, and otherwise as necessary for the efficient management of the liquor commission and cannabis funds.
+The provisions of this section shall not be subject to RSA 9:16-a, RSA 9:17-a, and RSA 9:17-c. - 318-F:8 Cannabis Advisory Board.

-12I.
-There shall be a cannabis advisory board to study and make recommendations to the 13liquor commission consistent with the purpose and findings of this chapter on the regulation of 14cannabis and cannabis products in New Hampshire.
-The cannabis advisory board shall also consider 15educational and financing opportunities for participants in the New Hampshire cannabis market.
+I. There shall be a cannabis advisory board to study and make recommendations to the liquor commission consistent with the purpose and findings of this chapter on the regulation of cannabis and cannabis products in New Hampshire.
+The cannabis advisory board shall also consider educational and financing opportunities for participants in the New Hampshire cannabis market.